GuardRails

 Unencrypted MSK Broker

-AWS offers a Managed Streaming for Kafka cluster service, which may transmit data in clear-text.
+AWS offers a Managed Streaming for Kafka cluster service, which may transmit data in cleartext.

 More information can be found here: